nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **PlaceBook (PB) is a desktop app for managing contacts and appointments, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).** If you can type fast, PB can get your contact management tasks done faster than traditional GUI apps.

+It is most beneficial to Sales or Marketing staff who have to manage various appointments with potential clients and customers on a daily basis.

 * Table of Contents
 {:toc}